avocado-framework/avocado-vt/docs/source/DownloadableImages.rst

     $ qemu-img convert -f qcow2 -O qcow2 jeos-file-backup.qcow2 jeos-file.qcow2

-Then it'll compress it using 7zip, to save space and speed up downloads for ``avocado-vt`` users.
+Then it'll compress it using xz, to save space and speed up downloads for ``avocado-vt`` users.
 The command is similar to::

-    $ 7za a jeos-file.qcow2.7z jeos-file.qcow2
+    $ xz jeos-file.qcow2.xz jeos-file.qcow2

 As mentioned, the script is supposed to help you with the process.